 An experience waiting to happen, observing the subculture of the Hurst 3 Hoopers will fortify my experience as a basketball fanatic, player, and observer.
 In my pursuit of knowledge of the team, the team’s function, and what roles each player conforms to and why they conform to these roles, I hope to understand why these young adults choose this sport to play and how to apply the knowledge gained from the experience to my own life.
 The topic of basketball is fascinating to me, and to parallel the game and the team to my life, I could relate with the topic and further explain teamwork and basketball to others.
 Others may do whatever they need to with the knowledge, but I will walk more wise and able to explain this experience to myself.

+Tad this is a well crafted and well designed document.
+You have great questions and interests here.
+The one thing you need to work on is bringing yourself into it more.
+We don’t learn much about you here and what can affect your observations.
+Who are you, how close ar you with these people, why are you not on the team?
+Also, work on the small things I commented on throughout the document.